Key Facts

 - High fiber baked goods made from whole wheat flour and oats

-- Crackers and snacks with fiber such as Triscuits®, Wasa®, or popcorn
+- Crackers and snacks with fiber such as woven whole wheat crackers, whole grain crispbread, or popcorn

 Are “carbs” unhealthy?

 No!
 Carbs (carbohydrates) give your body energy.
-Some people think that eating carbs will make them gain weight, but carbs are essential to a balanced diet.
-Many other important nutrients like vitamins and minerals come from carbohydrate foods, so cutting out carbs completely is not a good idea.
+Some people have heard that eating carbs will make them gain weight, but carbs are essential to appropriately fuel your body.
+Many other important nutrients like vitamins and minerals come from carbohydrate foods, so avoid cutting out carbs completely.
 Because high–fiber carbohydrate foods are higher in nutrients and help you feel full longer than sugary low-fiber carbohydrates, it’s best to choose high-fiber carbs as often as possible.
-If you think you’re eating more carbohydrates than your body needs, try to check in to see if the carbohydrate is taking up more than ¼ of your plate and then reduce your appropriate serving size based on your hunger and fullness if it is much larger than that.
+If you think you’re eating more carbohydrates than your body needs, try to check if the carbohydrate foods are taking up more than ¼ of your plate and then reduce your serving size based on your hunger and fullness cues if they are.

 What about foods that have fats and proteins in them?

-Keep in mind that some fats are much healthier than others.
-Healthy fats, also referred to as unsaturated fats, are found in olive oil, canola oil, nuts, avocados, and fish.
+Keep in mind that some fats have more nutritional benefits than others.
+Heart-healthy fats, also referred to as unsaturated fats, are found in olive oil, canola oil, nuts, avocados, and fish.
 Try to incorporate healthy unsaturated fats and proteins as alternatives to butter, margarine, mayonnaise, full–fat cheese, creamy sauces or dressings, and red meat.

 Do I need to follow a diet that is extra high in protein?

-No. Extremely high protein diets (such as the Atkins, Paleo, or Ketogenic diet) are not a good diet option for teens because they can be low in some important nutrients such as fiber, the B vitamins, and vitamin C. It’s also important to remember that even if you limit your carbohydrate intake, overeating fat or protein can cause unintentional weight gain.
-You should aim for a way of eating that has a balance of protein, high-fiber carbohydrates, and some fat.
+No. Extremely high protein diets (such as the Atkins, Paleo, or Ketogenic diet) are not a good option for teens because they can be low in some important nutrients such as fiber, B vitamins, and vitamin C. It’s also important to remember that even if you limit your carbohydrate intake, overeating fat or protein can cause unintentional weight gain.
+You should aim to eat a balanced diet that contains protein, high-fiber carbohydrates, and some fat.

 What does low glycemic index mean?